 Whether you’re switching careers or just buggering off to travel overseas, a break from work can be a useful tool to garner not just life experience, but extra skills with which to arm yourself for your next big move.
 If nothing else, it can give you the opportunity to have a break, refresh, and reassess where you’re at.
-Here are a few ways to make a career break work for you.
+Here's why a career break could work for you!

 It’s well-known that unlike the old days, it’s now commonplace for people to switch careers several times throughout their lives.

 Career change can be a bold move, because in some cases it means sacrificing financial security and what from the outside looks like a perfectly good job, or seeking financial security where you have none right now.
 In any case, if you’re dissatisfied, complacent, or apathetic about the job you have right now – in other words, if you’re not happy – and you rate happiness as a chief yardstick for success, there’s no time like the present to head in a new direction.